hulln/kopno/README.md

 Nova24TV – 2539 comments\
 N1 – 1863 comments.

-Since the dataset has not undergone tokenization or lemmatization, we cannot state the number of tokens it entails.
+Since the dataset has not undergone tokenization or lemmatization, the number of tokens it entails cannot be stated.

 The program that was used to scrape comments from the internet was written by Mojca Brglez, an assistant professor at the Faculty of Arts at the University of Ljubljana.
 We used articles that were published in the last two months of 2022.
 The only exception is N1, where articles from the second half of the year were used due to a smaller number of comments.